torvalds/linux/Documentation/input/devices/elantech.rst

 Currently the Linux Elantech touchpad driver provides three extra knobs under /sys/bus/serio/drivers/psmouse/serio? for the user.

-* debug
+* de

-   Turn different levels of debugging ON or OFF.
+   Turn different levels of deging ON or OFF.

-   By echoing "0" to this file all debugging will be turned OFF.
+   By echoing "0" to this file all deging will be turned OFF.

-   Currently a value of "1" will turn on some basic debugging and a value of "2" will turn on packet debugging.
+   Currently a value of "1" will turn on some basic deging and a value of "2" will turn on packet deging.
 For hardware version 1 the default is OFF.
 For version 2 the default is "1".

-   Turning packet debugging on will make the driver dump every packet received to the syslog before processing it.
+   Turning packet deging on will make the driver dump every packet received to the syslog before processing it.
 Be warned that this can generate quite a lot of data!